cperos-xr/Flight-Sim/README.md

 ### State Machine Overview

-The state machine consists of several states, each representing a different behavior the AI might exhibit during gameplay.
-Two of the most complex and significant states are:
+## AI Companion Logic

+The AI companion's behavior in the Flight Simulator is orchestrated by a state machine, with the "Follow Player" and "Avoid Obstacle" states being pivotal to its functionality.

+### Follow Player State

-- **Follow Player**: In this state, the AI attempts to position itself within a cone of vision relative to the player's aircraft.
-This behavior ensures that the AI remains within a realistic following distance and angle, simulating a wingman or pursuing aircraft.
+In this state, the AI aims to keep the player within a designated cone of vision, simulating a wingman or follower's behavior.
+This ensures the AI maintains a realistic and strategic position relative to the player's aircraft.

-- **Avoid Obstacle**: When the AI detects potential collisions with obstacles, it transitions to this state.
-The AI casts a series of raycasts around itself and calculates the average distance to obstacles in the environment.
-It then maneuvers in the opposite direction of the shortest average distance, effectively avoiding obstacles.
-An alternative strategy experimented with was to head towards the direction with the longest average distance, which provided better results in different scenarios.

-### Decision-Making and Experimentation

-The development of the AI's obstacle avoidance logic involved significant experimentation.
-Initially, the AI was programmed to simply avoid obstacles by reversing away from the nearest detected object.
-However, this approach proved to be too simplistic and often resulted in the AI becoming trapped or making unrealistic maneuvers.

-To create a more sophisticated and context-aware avoidance system, I implemented an averaging system for the raycasts.
-By considering the average distance across multiple raycasts, the AI could make more informed decisions about the general landscape of obstacles and choose a path that was clear.
-This method also allowed for smoother transitions between avoiding obstacles and other states, such as following the player.

-The decision to use the average longest distance in some cases was based on the observation that it often resulted in more natural and proactive avoidance maneuvers.
-For example, in open areas with sparse obstacles, heading towards the longest average distance allowed the AI to maintain its speed and trajectory more effectively, while still avoiding collisions.
+### Avoid Obstacle State

+The "Avoid Obstacle" state is activated when potential collisions are detected.
+The AI employs raycasting to understand its surroundings and to navigate through obstacles.
+During development, two main strategies were tested:

+- **Longest Average Distance**: The AI would move towards the direction where the raycasts showed the longest average distance to obstacles, aiming for a quicker exit from the obstacle field.
+- **Shortest Average Distance**: Alternatively, the AI would steer away from the direction with the shortest average distance to obstacles, focusing on immediate collision avoidance.

+After experimenting with both approaches, I found that each had its merits in different scenarios.
+The longest average distance method allowed the AI to clear the obstacle field rapidly, which was beneficial in open areas.
+However, the shortest average distance strategy proved more effective in densely packed environments where collision avoidance was critical.

+Ultimately, I decided to implement the shortest average distance approach.
+This method aligned better with the primary goal of maintaining safety and smooth flight, as it provided a more reliable avoidance of imminent collisions.
+The AI's ability to navigate complex environments using this strategy was, at times, more adept than manual piloting, which was a testament to the effectiveness of the algorithm.

 ### State Machine Diagram